-Q: How and why are you using Lume Cubes in your work?
+How and why are you using Lume Cube 2.0s in your work?

 A lot of people assume that some light painting shots are digitally enhanced, or manipulated in some way using photoshop, I suppose that’s half the fun, if they believe I have used a computer to get my final image then that’s fine but as I haven’t it kind of makes me chuckle, The possibilities of light painting are endless so you don’t really need to use a computer.

 For example, my ambassador profile picture is a single exposure tripod and lens swap.
 There are two locations in this photo.
 The exposure is 593 seconds iso 400.
 I have used myself to create the silhouette at location 1 using a flashgun to overexpose the wall behind me using a 50mm lens at f7.1, After firing the flash I then quickly capped the lens and moved to location two (The view you see inside my silhouette).
 I have removed the lens and replaced it with a 14mm manual lens with the cap on (Remember it's dark).
 Adjusted focus to the predetermined point and aperture to f6.3, I then uncapped the lens and used a torch to light the foreground and the tower before capping the lens again.
 I then sent the drone up and got it circling before uncapping the lens to let the light trails from the drone burn into the sensor.
 I then stopped the exposure and landed the drone.

 Any advice to new photographers?